Nebula-Consulting/nebula-core/LazyIterator.md

  - `filter(BooleanFunction matchingFunction)` this allows you to filter to just items accepted by the matchingFunction. e.g. we could filter a list of Integers to just the odd ones
  - `mapValues(Function mappingFunction)` this maps each value in the list to a new value e.g. we could double each item in a list of Integers, or even map it to a different type
  - `expand(ExpansionFunction expansionFunction)` this allows each value in the list to be mapped to multiple values, and then iterates over all the results e.g. to flatten a list of lists [[1],[2,3],[4]] could be expanded to [1, 2, 3, 4] with an appropriate expansion function
+ - `take(Integer nItemsToTake)` takes a given number of items from the iterator e.g. can be called before toList() to make a list of at most n items
+ - `append(LazyIterator other)` when the results are being pulled out, returns the given iterator's results after its own.
+In terms of lists, appends one to another
  - `setDefaultIfEmpty(Object defaultValue)` when you don't know whether the underlying list will have any data, you can supply a default in case it is empty.
 This saves a typical pattern of getting the data, checking if it is empty and explicitly assigning a default e.g. if you are querying metadata for settings, and have a reasonable default for when no setting is found

 There are also terminator functions, which do not return a LazyIterator.
 These are typically called at the end of